CaptainCrowbar/prion-lib/rs-core/common.md

 ### Bitwise operations ###

-For all functions in this section that are templated on the argument type, results are unspecified if the argument is negative, and the function will fail to compile if the argument is not an integer.
+For all functions in this section that are templated on the argument type, the function will fail to compile if `T` is not an integer, and behaviour is undefined if `T` is signed and the argument is negative.

 * `template <typename T> constexpr int` **`ibits`**`(T t) noexcept`